Makoto Shinkai Style Painting Tutorial

-ConceptThe first step is concept and layout.
-I want to have that sad and lonely feeling in most Makoto Shinkai's anime.
-So, I end up drawing someone sitting in a grass field, looking at the distance mountain.
+Concept and layoutI want to capture the sad and lonely feeling in most Makoto Shinkai's earlier anime.
+So, I draw someone sitting in a grass field, looking at the distance mountain.
 Probably thinking about his life or what he is going to eat for dinner later.

-SkyThe very first thing to paint is the base layer which is usually the sky.
+SkyThe first thing to paint is the base layer which is usually the sky.
 There are multiple ways of doing the gradient of the sky.
-You can use the gradient tools, or a soft round edge brush to paint it manually.
+You can use the gradient tools, or use a soft round edge brush to paint it manually.

 CloudAdd a new layer for your clouds.
-We don't want to paint the cloud on the sky layer as it make adjustment harder.
+We don't want to paint the cloud on the sky layer as it will make adjustment harder.
 More over, having the clouds in separate layer will make it easier for animation.

-- Paint the shape / contour of the cloud.
+- Paint the shape of the cloud.

 More Tutorial!
 You can read my other tutorials on anime cloud painting and look at the brush settings for painting anime cloud.